OpenWineProject/openwinemaps/docs/index.md

 # Open Wine Maps

 Open Wine Maps is s a community effort to organize global geographical information relating to the world of wine.
+It is a purely educational project or for those interested in the geography of wine.

 Current community focus areas are prioritized as primary, secondary and terriary.